Avoiding Acupuncture Complications: Essential Tips for Safe Practice

 How Can Over-Treatment Contribute to Adverse Effects in Acupuncture?

 Over-treatment within acupuncture settings can result in a variety of adverse effects, including fatigue, excessive soreness, or emotional distress.
 In the UK, practitioners are advised by the Acupuncture Association to maintain moderation in treatment frequency and intensity.
-Excessive sessions can overwhelm patients, potentially leading to diminishing returns in treatment effectiveness.
+Excessive sessions can overwhelm patients, potentially diminishing treatment effectiveness.

 Practitioners should remain vigilant for warning signs of over-treatment and adjust their approaches accordingly.
 By closely monitoring patient feedback and encouraging open dialogue, practitioners can ensure a balanced and beneficial treatment experience that prioritises patient well-being.